Last updated: July 7, 2023

 Versatility & Style

-Both Tieks and Rothy’s do a good job with making versatile and stylish shoes.
+Both Tieks and Rothy’s do a good job of making versatile and stylish shoes.

 I can wear my Tieks and Rothy’s with most outfits in my closet and mostly dress them up and down as needed.